ballardt/nvenc-live/code/README.md

 ## Videos

-I used the videos from the "360-Degree Videos Head Movements Dataset" at http://dash.ipv6.enstb.fr/headMovements/.
-I then used FFmpeg to trim the videos to a short length (e.g. 5s or 30s), then used FFmpeg to convert them to YUV420p files.
+A good collection of test videos are found in the "360-Degree Videos Head Movements Dataset" at http://dash.ipv6.enstb.fr/headMovements/.
+Use FFmpeg to trim the videos to a short length (e.g. 5s or 30s), then used FFmpeg to convert them to YUV420p files.
 Note that YUV420p is simply raw images one after another, so the file sizes can be extremely large.
 This is why one should first trim the video to a short length.

 To trim a video to a certain length, specify the start time with `-ss` and duration with `-t`.
 For example, to trim a video, starting 10s into the video, to a 30s video: